History & Discoveries

 1874

-T. rex tooth was found nearby on South Table Mountain and recognized as that of a large carnivorous dinosaur.
-(T. rex was not formally named by paleontologists until a partial skeleton was unearthed in Montana in 1905).
+Arthur Lakes finds a Tyrannosaurus rex tooth on South Table Mountain in Golden and recognizes it as belonging to a large carnivorous dinosaur.
+(T. rex was not named by paleontologists until a partial skeleton was unearthed in Montana in 1905).

 1876

-First material ever collected from the world-famous Morrison Formation of Late Jurassic age was found at Dinosaur Ridge.
-Some of the best-known dinosaurs were found here, including Stegosaurus, Apatosaurus, Diplodocus, and Allosaurus.
-Fifteen quarries were opened along the Dakota Hogback in the Morrison area in search of these fossils.
+The first dinosaur bone fossils are collected from what would become the world-famous Morrison Formation of Late Jurassic age.
+Some of the most iconic dinosaurs now known lived and died in the area now called Dinosaur Ridge, including Stegosaurus, Apatosaurus, Diplodocus, and Allosaurus, long before the Rocky Mountains uplifted.
+Arthur Lakes, a professor in Golden, led excavations at 15 quarries along the Dakota Hogback in the Morrison area in search of dinosaur fossils.

 1879

-Otis Rooney discovered the first horned dinosaur remains from a gulch near the intersection of the present Alameda Parkway, Bear Creek Boulevard, and West Jewell Avenue.
+Otis Rooney discovers the first horned dinosaur fossils from a gulch near the intersection of the present Alameda Parkway, Bear Creek Boulevard, and West Jewell Avenue.

 1887

-First Triceratops discovery to be published was found near present day North Federal Boulevard in Denver.
-(The two larger of the three horns were found and were originally thought to be bison horns.)
+The first Triceratops discovery to be published occurs near present day North Federal Boulevard in Denver.
+(Two large horns were misidentified as bison horns.)

 1902

-Arthur Lakes discovered the first dinosaur footprints in Colorado along the Front Range near Colorado Springs.
+Arthur Lakes discovers the first dinosaur footprints in Colorado along the Front Range near Colorado Springs.

 1937

-Alameda Parkway was constructed to provide access to Red Rocks Park.
-Workers discovered hundreds of dinosaur footprints.
-These were found to include mostly Iguanodon-like footprints, perhaps from Eolambia.
+Alameda Parkway is constructed to provide easier access from Denver to Red Rocks Park.
+Dynamite blasting reveals hundreds of dinosaur footprints, mostly Iguanodon-like tracks, perhaps from Eolambia.
 Carnivorous theropod tracks were also present.

 1952

-Otis and Al Rooney built the house that is now the Dinosaur Ridge Main Visitor Center Gift Shop.
+Otis and Al Rooney build the house that now serves as the Dinosaur Ridge Main Visitor Center Gift Shop.

 1973

-Jefferson County Open Space purchased 69 acres known as the “Nelson Hogback.”
-This was the first parcel of many that now comprises the 2,461-acre Matthews/Winters Park where Dinosaur Ridge is located.
+Jefferson County Open Space (JCOS) purchases 69 acres known as the “Nelson Hogback.”
+This was the first parcel of many that now comprise the 2,461-acre Matthews/Winters Park where Dinosaur Ridge is located.

-The Dinosaur Ridge area was recognized for its uniqueness as well as its historical and scientific significance when it was designated the Morrison Fossil Area National Natural Landmark by the National Park Service on November 7, 1973.
+That same year, the Dinosaur Ridge area is nationally recognized for its uniqueness and historical and scientific significance when the Department of the Interior designates the Morrison Fossil Area National Natural Landmark on November 7, 1973.

 1975

-Council Tree, also known as Inspiration Tree, which still grows at the foot of Dinosaur Ridge was placed on the National Register of Historic Places.
-Ute Mountain Ute tribal chief Colorow held councils there in the late 1800s.
-The ponderosa pine is thought to be between 400-500 years old.
+Council Tree, also known as Inspiration Tree, is placed on the National Register of Historic Places.
+Ute Mountain Ute tribal Chief Colorow is said to have held councils near the tree in the late 1800s.
+The ponderosa pine is thought to be 400-500 years old.

 1976

-Rooney Ranch (Jefferson County’s oldest ranch) was designated a Jefferson County Landmark.
+Rooney Ranch (Jefferson County’s oldest ranch) is designated a Jefferson County Landmark.

 1988

 Kickoff meeting “Re.
-Development and Protection of Colorado’s Dinosaur Resources” (the origin of Friends of Dinosaur Ridge) was held at the University of Colorado at Denver.
+Development and Protection of Colorado’s Dinosaur Resources” (the origin of Friends Of Dinosaur Ridge) is held at the University of Colorado at Denver.

 1989

-The Friends of Dinosaur Ridge formed to address increasing concerns regarding the preservation of the site and to offer educational programs on the area’s resources.
+The nonprofit Friends of Dinosaur Ridge (FODR) forms to address increasing concerns regarding the preservation of the site and to offer educational programs on the area’s resources.
+Articles of Incorporation are filed on April 25.

 1990